tony612/tryrb/README.md

 $ ruby foooooooo.rb
 ```

-You have to change working directory, figure out a name(and make sure it doesn't exist), finally try to find the file to run.It's bothering!😡
+You have to change working directory, figure out a name, finally try to
+find the right file to run.It's bothering! :anger:

-But this gem provide an easy way to do this.💛
+But this gem provide an easy way to do this. :yellow_heart:

 ## Usage